 A blood test may also be used to check the level of prolactin, which is a hormone produced in the brain's pituitary gland.
 Very high prolactin levels can be caused by a pituitary gland tumor, and this problem can cause symptoms that resemble those of polycystic ovary syndrome.

-As long as other causes of your symptoms have been excluded, your doctor will diagnose polycystic ovary syndrome if a blood test shows high a high testosterone level and you are having infrequent or absent menstrual periods.
+As long as other causes of your symptoms have been excluded, your doctor will diagnose polycystic ovary syndrome if a blood test shows a high testosterone level and you are having infrequent or absent menstrual periods.
 Testosterone can't be tested reliably if you are currently taking birth control pills.
 Your doctor is likely to check the levels of other hormones that can be associated with high testosterone or can cause similar symptoms, to be more certain about your diagnosis.

 Because of the increased risk of diabetes and heart disease that goes along with this condition, it is very important to have your blood sugar and your cholesterol tested periodically.
-The American Diabetes Association suggests that people with this condition should have their blood sugar tested every two years.
+The American Diabetes Association suggests that people with this condition should have periodic blood sugar tests.

 This problem begins in puberty and lasts until the ovaries stop producing hormones due to menopause.
 The insulin resistance, high insulin levels, diabetes risk and heart disease risk usually last throughout life.

 There is currently no way for most people to prevent polycystic ovary syndrome.
 Our understanding of problems relating to insulin resistance is improving rapidly, and some scientists are hopeful that we eventually will be able to prevent some cases of polycystic ovary syndrome if we can identify and treat insulin resistance in its earliest stages.

 Treatment for polycystic ovary disease can prevent complications such as uterine cancer.
 Because you have an increased risk of heart disease if you have this condition, it is very important that you avoid smoking, maintain a healthy exercise regimen and follow a healthy diet.